georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 WYSIWYG images storage
 ----------------------

-This mainly store images in cloud, and serve them directly from there without needs for resizing.
+In this area images are stored in cloud, and serve directly from there without needs for resizing.

 :term:`WOOB` See image bellow, to prove nothing change in the way content is saved.
 Url is still saved as relative path to media directory.